45+ Web Performance Interview Questions 2025: Core Web Vitals, Caching & Optimization

 CSS → CSSOM

 Layout thrashing happens when you read layout properties, then write, then read again—forcing the browser to recalculate layout repeatedly.
+Each read after a write triggers a synchronous layout calculation, which is expensive.

 // Bad: Forces layout recalculation on each iteration